defremov-cscart/cscart-docker/README.md

 ### Mail

-Image does not contains any DMARC, DKIM and other security configs.
+The image does not contain any DMARC, DKIM, or other security configurations.

-Most likely the mail will end up in spam folder.
+Most likely, the mail will end up in the spam folder.

-Use your custom SMTP server in CS-Cart preferences.
+Use your custom SMTP server in the CS-Cart preferences.